OPPORTUNITY NORTH EAST and Scottish Enterprise – SME Decommissioning programme

 Opportunity North East (ONE) and Scottish Enterprise (SE) have jointly developed a programme to assist the oil and gas supply chain maximise emerging opportunities within offshore decommissioning.
 The programme identifies direct project opportunities with sponsor operators and enables the supply chain to propose solutions in response to the industry challenges.

-Submitted propositions will be received and reviewed in confidence against key criteria by an industry panel, with successful applicants going forward to pitch their solutions to the operator sponsors.
-Support will be provided to selected organisations throughout the process, including one-to-one support to build the business case and to develop the operator pitch as well as targeted business support.
+Propositions will be received and reviewed in confidence against key criteria by an industry panel, with successful applicants going on to pitch their solutions to the operator sponsors.
+Support will be provided to selected applicants throughout the process, including one-to-one support to build the business case and to develop the operator pitch as well as targeted business support.

 The programme seeks to give successful applicants a range of benefits including access to, and feedback from, end-user operators, improved understanding of operator needs, improved business cases and business development support.
 Operator sponsors will gain access to targeted solutions focused on their operational challenges and may potentially pursue further dialogue with selected applicants.